 I believe there is a misunderstanding of “biblical” repentance and its use in the New Testament.
 Many people describe NT repentance (metanoeo) as being the same as Old Testament repentance (shuwb).
 To them repent has one meaning—Turn back and DON’T SIN AGAIN and if you struggle with a particular sin they assume you have not turned back and are not repenting and thus are not saved.
 But is this really true?

-Yes, to a degree repenting includes a “turning” away from our sinful desires, however it is not a promise we make to “be perfect at the law” for our salvation.
-If new the testament meaning of repent only meant stop breaking the law to be saved then wouldn’t that be a works based salvation and wouldn’t it totally undermine verses like “you are saved by faith” or “apart from law” and “apart from works” you are saved?
+Yes, to a degree repenting includes a “turning” away from our sinful desires, however, it is not a promise we make to “be perfect at the law” for our salvation.
+If new the testament meaning of repent only meant stop breaking the law to be saved then wouldn’t that be a works-based salvation and wouldn’t it totally undermine verses like “you are saved by faith” or “apart from the law” and “apart from works” you are saved?

 If you look through the Gospels we discover the Pharisees, Scribes, Sadducees and the BEST law keepers of them all were being told to REPENT and BELIEVE.

-QUESTION: Why would we tell the most religious law keeping people on planet earth to repent?
+QUESTION: In the bible, why would anyone tell the most religious law-keeping people on planet earth (the Jews) to repent?

-ANSWER: Because “repent” did not mean perform better and stop breaking the law.
+ANSWER: Because “repent” did not mean performing better and stop breaking the law.
 This was an inward repentance.
 Turning from the inward sin of unbelief.

-So then what did repent mean in the new testament?
+So then, what did repent mean in the new testament?
 It meant to think differently.
 To reconsider.
 In other words a turning and a changing of mind about their belief system.
-They were denying the deity of Christ and His saving ability and looking to the LAW (rule keeping) to save them.
+They were denying the deity of Christ and His saving ability and instead of looking to the LAW (rule-keeping) to save them.
 One could say this message was the same as “CHANGE your mind and think differently (repent) about the idea that keeping the law saves you and BELIEVE that only Jesus can do it”.